airbytehq/airbyte/docs/integrations/sources/paypal-transaction.md

 :::note

-Note: Our Paypal Transactions Source Connector does not support OAuth at this time due to limitations outside of our control.
+Our Paypal Transactions Source Connector does not support OAuth at this time due to limitations outside of our control.
 If OAuth for Paypal Transactions is critical to your business, [please reach out to us](mailto:product@airbyte.io) to discuss how we may be able to partner on this effort.

 :::